 Total federal financial assistance means any federal assistance that agencies receive or administer in the form of grants, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, meal reimbursements, direct appropriations, and any other federal financial assistance received from outside of the CDE.
 It does not include amounts received as reimbursement for services rendered to individuals such as child care subsidies, Medi-Cal fees, or Medicaid service fees.

 Audit Report Requirements

-Per OMB A-133, if an agency has expended $500,000 or more in total federal financial assistance during the previous fiscal year, the agency is required to submit an annual organization-wide contract audit report or program specific audit report to the CDE and to the Federal Audit Clearinghouse within 30 days of receiving the auditor’s report(s), or nine months after the end of the agency’s fiscal year, whichever is sooner.
+Per 2 CFR, Section 200.501(a), if an agency has expended $750,000 or more in total federal financial assistance during the previous fiscal year, the agency is required to submit an annual organization-wide contract audit report or program specific audit report.
+Section 200.512 of 2 CFR provides the reporting requirements for these audits which must be submitted to the CDE and to the Federal Audit Clearinghouse (FAC) within 30 calendar days of receiving the auditor’s report(s), or nine months after the end of the agency’s fiscal year, whichever is sooner.

 Additional audit information and instructions are available on the Contracting Agencies Audit Guidelines Web page at http://www.cde.ca.gov/fg/au/pm/.

 If you have any questions about the AASC form, please contact Robert Hoyer, Associate Governmental Program Analyst, A&I Division, by phone at 916-445-6776 or by e-mail at email@example.com.